spot_img

 Abortion Access in Toledo

 There is only one abortion clinic in Toledo: Toledo Women’s Center, which used to be more commonly known as Capital Care of Toledo.
-They perform surgical abortions but specialize in the abortion pill per their website.
-The pill can be taken up to 10 weeks after the patient’s missed period.
-They do surgical abortions up to 17.6 weeks.
+They do not perform procedural abortions at this time, but provide the abortion pill, per their website, at five weeks to 11.6 weeks gestation.
+They have a sister clinic in Cuyahoga Falls, Northeast Ohio Women’s Center, that provides procedural abortions from five to 16.5 weeks.

 Outside of this local option, the abortion pill can be ordered from various websites and delivered to women who need it.